swcarpentry/shell-novice/episodes/05-loop.md

 > (you may or may not find this more convenient than using <kbd>↑</kbd>)
 > - `!$` retrieves the last word of the last command.
 > That's useful more often than you might expect: after
-> `bash goostats NENE01729B.txt stats-NENE01729B.txt`, you can type
+> `bash goostats.sh NENE01729B.txt stats-NENE01729B.txt`, you can type
 > `less !$` to look at the file `stats-NENE01729B.txt`, which is
 > quicker than doing <kbd>↑</kbd> and editing the command-line.
 {: .callout}